SaurabhKaperwan/Car-Price-Pridiction/README.md

 # Car-Price-Pridiction
- Use ml algo like linear regression and random forest
+ Used ml algo like linear regression and random forest